 Big Idea:

 In this lesson, students will collaboratively work together to learn how different beaks in birds determine the food each bird can eat.
-They will conduct an experiment and analyze the date from their experiment to come to a conclusion on which animal beak will gather more food.
+They will conduct an experiment and analyze the data from their experiment to come to a conclusion on which animal beak will gather more food.

 Standards: